ghc-proposals/ghc-proposals/proposals/0000-unsaturated-type-families.rst

 I have implemented a `prototype
 <https://gitlab.haskell.org/kcsongor/ghc/tree/master>`_ of this feature, as
-described in an earlier version of proposal.
+described in an earlier version of this proposal.